FAQ

 A: Industry leaders will be involved in the capstone project, a key part of the program’s requirement.

 A: Yes.
-A career specialist will focus on helping students network, give career advice and job hunting at the end of the program (as well as find internships).
+A career specialist will focus on helping students network, give career advice and job hunting at the end of the program.

 Q: Can I participate in the commencement ceremony?
 When is it?